Hi, this is Andrés Mellado-Díaz, welcome to my web!

-Following my graduation, I developed my PhD Thesis (July 2005, University of Murcia) on the ecology and distribution patterns of aquatic invertebrates in the Segura River basin (a semi-arid basin in SE Spain), their use as indicators of ecosystem functioning and ecological status, along with the relationships of their habitat with their ecological and biological traits.
-During my first 4-yr grant period, I did four research stays: University of Cardiff (with Steve Ormerod), The University of Sheffield (with Lorraine L. Maltby) , University of New England (with Andrew J. Boulton) and Auburn University (with Jack W. Feminella).
-During this time and later on, I also worked in several projects related to the implementation of the European Water Framework Directive in Spain.
-After this period I make some research on marine ecology (basic oceanography, ecology of marine phytoplankton, etc.) in a R+D project on desalination.
+I have always been fascinated with ecology, which leaded me to join the Inland-Waters Ecology Lab (in the Department of Ecology and Hydrology, University of Murcia) while I still was an undergraduate student.
+I got my PhD in 2005, on the ecology and distribution patterns of aquatic invertebrates in the Segura River basin (a semi-arid basin in SE Spain), their use as indicators of ecosystem functioning and ecological status, along with the relationships of their habitat with their ecological and biological traits.
+I did research stays at universities of Cardiff (Wales), Sheffield (England), New England (NSW, Australia) and Auburn (Alabama, USA).
+During this time I worked in several projects related to the European Water Framework Directive (WFD) in Spain and some studies on marine ecology in a R+D project on desalination.

+Meanwhile, I´ve been always involved in other research adventures, as the effects of drought on macroinvertebrates in Mediterranean streams, the links between hydrological alterations and biological traits or the diversity of aquatic invertebrate and macrophyte communities in diverse ecosystems.
 In the future I would like to continue with the study of the links between stream habitat features, the riparian environment and the functional and structural organization of aquatic macroinvertebrate and macrophyte communities and its use as biomonitoring tools.

 So, hope to collaborate with you soon!